 Many homes have cable or satellite television.
 For the cables to reach the inside of the house, there needs to be a hole to pass the cables.

 Rats only need a very small hole to enter your building and cable holes are certainly big enough.

 If a rat uses this route into your house, you will likely get some warning signs, especially as they would have chewed through the cable!
 An early warning sign would be an inconsistent television signal, or maybe no signal at all.

 Why you do not want rats in your cavity walls

-There is one very good reason why you do not want rats in the cavity walls, and it is the same reason why you should not use rat poison!
+There is one excellent reason you do not want rats in the cavity walls, and it is the same reason you should not use rat poison!
 When a rat dies in your cavity wall, it will decompose.

 Finding the rat was very easy, it was a simple case of following my nose in the attic.
 Find a dead rat in your cavity walls is going to be a much more difficult task.